Can I Qualify For SSD?

 At What Stage In The Application Process Should I Contact A Disability Attorney?

 A disability attorney can help you at any stage in the disability application process, including the initial application.
 We are experienced disability attorneys familiar with how the Social Security Administration makes decisions.
-If you are in western New York or Buffalo, put our knowledge of disability law to work for you.
+If you are in western New York or Amherst, put our knowledge of disability law to work for you.

 I Received A Denial Of My Reconsideration, Should I Speak To You About A Hearing?

 Yes.
 As your disability attorney, we will help you file your appeal with the Social Security Administration.
 You have a limited amount of time within which you have to file an appeal for a disability hearing.
 When you appeal, you will have a Social Security Disability hearing before an administrative law judge.
 Pashler & Devereaux will help you present your case at the hearing.
 You and your witnesses can tell the judge about your impairments and how they limit what you are able to do.